FREQUENTLY ASKED QUESTIONS

 5. How many students are accepted into each class?

-The Psychiatric Technician Program currently admits 30 qualified applicants to each class.
+The Psychiatric Technician Program currently admits up to 30 qualified applicants to each class.

 6. May I work while going to school?